anishp03/Business-Web-App/README.md

 Link for Site : https://business-web-app-production.up.railway.app/

-- utilized railway to host MySQL Database and to deploy the product on the web
+- Utilized Railway to host MySQL Database and to deploy the product on the web.